-No evidence of inclusive business models that meet inclusion criteria.
+Astellas has a policy for reporting substandard and falsified medicines in countries in scope.
+It that meet inclusion criteria.
 However, Astellas engages in initiative(s) that address access needs of neglected populations.
-For example, Astellas is offering one of its oncology products to low-income populations through a patient assistance programme in India.
+For example, Astellas is offering one of its oncology products to lowincome populations through a patient assistance programme in India.